citizensadvice/cads/website/src/docs/1.0/getting-started/about.md

 The CSS framework can cater to any size of project.

 Utility CSS classes can be mixed and matched together to create consistent UI elements and layout.
+You can use our [experimental tool](https://adamgparsons.github.io/cads-finder/) to easily find utility classes.

 Components are tested UI patterns that can be reused independently across digital products.